kaostronomi/majapahitlinux/README.md

 a 1 GHz processor or faster
 at least 1 GB of memory (RAM)

+## Download

+The Majapahit linux can be found here: https://osdn.net/projects/majapahit/releases/70404/

 ## 1. Majapahit available in two variants

 |Contain| - Standard -| Developer -|